 The Rockhampton Region is a hub for beef cattle, a tourist destination and is used as a central 'stopover' point for people and industry travelling up and down the Queensland coast.
-The Rockhampton Airport, located on the outskirts of Rockhampton City, is a busy regional airport.
+The Rockhampton Airport, located on the outskirts of Rockhampton, is a busy regional airport.
 The airport has international status and regularly accepts flights from the Singapore and America armies as their arrival point into Australia when undertaking training exercises in the Shoalwater Bay area.

-The Region lies on the Fitzroy River, the largest river system in Queensland, with a barrage located within Rockhampton City.
+The Region lies on the Fitzroy River, the largest river catchment flowing to the eastern coast of Australia, with a barrage located within Rockhampton City limits separating freshwater and tidal saltwater areas.

-The Rockhampton Regional Council Vector Management Plan 2017 - 2021 provides a framework for Council and the community to manage vector agents and their impacts in the region.
+The Rockhampton Regional Council Vector Management Plan 2023-2027 provides a framework for Council and the community to manage vector agents and their impacts in the region.